Visiting scholars programme

 How to apply

-- If you wish to apply as a visiting scholar you must be sponsored by a School-based researcher.
+- If you wish to apply as a visiting scholar you must be nominated by a School-based researcher.
 Ideally, you will have a connection with a scholar already in place.

-- Once you have a sponsor, you must complete the application form which includes a brief description of the project, a statement of support from the sponsor/co-researcher, a one page CV, two references and a scanned copy of your Passport/National ID.
-This should be sent to Gillian Whitworth: email@example.com.
+- Once you have a connection this person will be your nominator, they will complete the application form which includes a brief description of the project (which it is expected you will assist with as well as providing your personal details).
+Particular attention needs to be paid to ATAS implications Export Control.
+The application will also include a statement of support from the nominator/co-researcher, a one page CV, two references and a scanned copy of your Passport/ National ID.
+The complete application will then be sent by your nominator to email@example.com

-- It will then be considered by the School Research Director, School Internationalisation Lead and the School Resources Officer.
+- The application and supporting documents will then be considered by the School Research Director and the School Internationalisation Lead.
+Any queries will be raised with your nominator.